davan690/jomuller.github.io/_posts/2017-02-19-This_blog_on_rbloggers.md

 ---
 layout: post
-title: Find this blog on R-blogger
+title: This blog on R-bloggers
 categories:
     - r
     - blog